Ted Fidge

 Ted Fidge (born 7 June 1963) is a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).

-Fidge, recruited from St Peter's, started his VFL career in 1982, when he played nine games.
-A forward, Fidge made another nine appearances in 1983, then did not feature at all in the 1984 season, but was a member of the Melbourne reserves premiership team.
+Fidge, recruited from St Peter's, started his VFL career in 1982, playing nine games for the season.
+A forward, Fidge made another nine appearances in 1983 but did not feature at all in the 1984 season; however, he was a member of the Melbourne Reserves premiership team.
 He kicked 27 goals for Melbourne in 1985, from 15 games, which saw him finish second in their goalkicking.
-In 1986 he played eight games and missed an entire season again in 1987.
-He made only one appearance in 1988 but it was memorable, as he was reported for striking Collingwood player Darren Millane, for which he got a six-week suspension.
-It would be Fidge's last game for Melbourne as he was delisted at the end of the season after undergoing a groin operation.
+In 1986, he played eight games and missed an entire season again in 1987.
+He made only one appearance in 1988, but it was memorable, as he was reported for striking Collingwood player Darren Millane, for which he got a six-week suspension.
+It would be Fidge's last game for Melbourne, as he was delisted at the end of the season after undergoing a groin operation.

 He captain-coached Sale in the 1989 and 1990 Latrobe Valley Football League seasons.
 The club finished third both times.

 His younger brother John Fidge also played for Melbourne.

+In 2023, aged 60, Fidge told A Current Affair that he had chronic traumatic encephalopathy (CTE) as a result of his football career, mentioning that medical costs had wiped out his superannuation and that his wife was his full-time carer despite also having a job; they criticised the AFL's lack of support, and Fidge says he will donate his brain to science.